PREETOMGOGOI/MEMORY-GAME--UDACITY-PROJECT-FRONT-END-WEB-DEVELOPMENT-/README.md

 #FRONT-END NANODEGREE(UDACITY project)-MEMORY GAME

-This is a browser based game that has been created using - HTML, CSS ,jQuery, Javascript.
+#This is a browser based game that has been created using -HTML, CSS ,jQuery, Javascript.

 ##Running the Game